peergum/peergum.github.io/_posts/2024-04-11-weekly-post-5.markdown

 Anyways, today I'm going to just talk about Open Source and its potential pitfalls.

 I've been using open-source code for ages, personally and professionally.
-I've been contributing to the community too, in the best of my abilities.
+I've been contributing to the community too, to the best of my abilities.
 And yet, as great and amazing it is, there are strong pitfalls that most people tend to ignore, including myself.
 The recent news about the [xz utils backdoor][xz] have been an eye opener.
 But let's start from what open-source code is, and how I and other people use it.

 Most obvious case is bundled software.
-For instance, if you want to set up a web site or blog for yourself and you're no developer, then the easiest is to go to Wordpress.com (or any equivalent) and just create your blog.
+For instance, if you want to set up a web site or blog for yourself and you're no developer, then the easiest is to go to wordpress.com (or any equivalent) and just create your blog.
 Done.
 You're in business.
 And you're indirectly using open-source software (with possible added proprietary components).
 Yay!
 You assume wordpress.com is a great business, and maybe you even pay them for additional services, because you trust them: